Guides

 Northeast Florida, Jacksonville6 min read

-How to Hire a Finish Carpenter in Jacksonville (Without Getting Burned) — Northeast Florida, Jacksonville, FL
+How to Hire a Finish Carpenter in Jacksonville (Without Getting Burned) in Northeast Florida, Jacksonville, FL

 Why a finish carpenter is writing this

-It might seem strange for a finish carpentry company to publish a guide on how to hire one, including how to spot the bad ones.
+A finish carpentry company publishing a guide on how to hire one, bad ones included.
+Strange, maybe.
 But we'd genuinely rather you hire the right carpenter than the cheapest one, even on the days that isn't us.
-A built-in done badly is a daily reminder hanging on your wall, and it sours people on custom work altogether.
-So here's the honest version of what to look for, written by people who do this every day across Jacksonville and St. Johns County.
+A built-in done badly hangs on your wall and reminds you every single day, and it sours people on custom work altogether.
+So here's the honest version of what to look for, written by people who do this work every day across Jacksonville and St. Johns County.

 First: custom millwork vs. prefab

-Before you hire anyone, it helps to know what you're actually buying.
-There are really two different things people call "built-ins."
+Before you hire anyone, know what you're actually buying.
+People use "built-ins" for two very different things.

-Prefab or big-box cabinetry is built in a factory in standard sizes, then assembled and trimmed out on site.
-It's faster and cheaper, and for some projects it's a perfectly reasonable choice.
-The trade-offs are worth knowing, though.
-The sizes rarely fit your space exactly, so you end up with filler strips and gaps.
-The materials are often particleboard with a printed surface.
-And it will always look like furniture set against a wall rather than part of the house.
+Prefab or big-box cabinetry comes out of a factory in standard sizes, then gets assembled and trimmed out on site.
+Faster.
+Cheaper.
+For some projects, a perfectly reasonable choice.
+But know the trade-offs.
+Standard dimensions rarely fit a real room exactly, so you end up with filler strips and gaps.
+A lot of the material is particleboard wearing a printed surface.
+And it will always read as furniture set against a wall, not part of the house.

 True custom millwork is measured to your room and built for it.
-It's scribed to your walls, matched to your ceiling height, and fit around your arches and outlets.
-It costs more, and it takes a skilled person to do it well.
-But it's the difference between a cabinet that's in your home and one that looks like it was built into your home.
+Scribed to your walls.
+Matched to your ceiling height.
+Fit around your arches and outlets.
+It costs more, and it takes a skilled hand to do well.
+But that's the difference between a cabinet sitting in your home and one built into your home.
 If you've ever seen a built-in that looks like it was always there, that's custom work.

 Neither is wrong.
 Just know which one you're paying for, and make sure the quote matches the expectation.